Ratsasan: Reception

-Behindwoods wrote "Watch Ratsasan, the structured and engaging screenplay that makes it an intense psycho thriller", giving the movie 3.25/5.
-Times of India gave it a 3.5/5, stating that "Ratsasan is a competent thriller, for the most part.
+The Times of India gave it a 3.5/5, stating that "Ratsasan is a competent thriller, for the most part.
 There is a tautness to the storytelling, especially until the interval block, that keeps us hooked."
 Sreedhar Pillai of Firstpost, rated 3 out of 5 stars, stating that "Vishnu Vishal's cop act is superlative but this thriller could've done with some trimming".
-India Today rated 3 out of 5 stars, and commented "Vishnu Vishal's 'Ratsasan' is one of the biggest releases in K-Town this week.
+India Today rated 3 out of 5 stars, and commented "Vishnu Vishal's Ratsasan' is one of the biggest releases in K-Town this week.
 The film is a carefully-written thriller, that has a few great moments, says our review."
-Film Companion South called it "If you turn a blind eye to the coincidences (say, the plot point around an autorickshaw) and the obvious red herrings (a suspected killer), the bulk of Ratsasan works.
+Baradwaj Rangan of Film Companion South called it "If you turn a blind eye to the coincidences (say, the plot point around an autorickshaw) and the obvious red herrings (a suspected killer), the bulk of Ratsasan works.
 Ghibran's terrific score is the aural equivalent of bad airplane food — it makes your tummy queasy.
 After Mundasupatti and Ratsasan, I'm definitely pumped about what Ram Kumar has in store next".
 The News Minute, commented about the movie that "The film feels like a mix of all the psycho killer films you've seen before, but this surprisingly works for it."

 Accolades

 Remakes

-After the film's success, the makers decided to remake the film in Telugu, with actor Nithiin selected to reprise the role of Vishnu Vishal.
-But he opted out due to schedule conflicts, and was replaced by Bellamkonda Srinivas.
-Anupama Parameshwaran, was selected to play the female lead, reprising Amala Paul's role.
-The project was bankrolled by Havish under the banner A Studios, and was directed by Ramesh Varma.
-In March 2019, the film was titled Rakshasudu.
-The film was released in August 2019, to generally positive reviews.

-The movie is also remade by Pooja Entertainment in Hindi directed by Ranjit Tiwari and stars Akshay Kumar, Sargun Mehta, Rakul Preet Singh and Chandrachur Singh.
-Earlier titled Mission Cinderella, the film premiered as Cuttputlli on Disney+ Hotstar on 2 September 2022.
+The film was remade in Telugu as Rakshasudu (2019) and in Hindi as Cuttputlli (2022).